Adnan-Najjar/Google-Cybersecurity-Certificate-Portfolio/README.md

 # Google-Cybersecurity-Certificate-Portfolio
-Collection of projects and skills acquired through the Google Cybersecurity Certificate program
+Portofolio Activities and Assignments for Google Cybersecurity Certificate